[Updated March 4, 2020 5:23 PM]

 Edge DNS is an integral part of Akamai's Intelligent Edge Platform.
 Akamai's Edge DNS provides resilient - high performance authoritative DNS services to many of the top companies in the Fortune 1000.
 We are continually evolving our services to better optimize for multi-cloud and multi-CDN architectures.
 Tune in to Akamai's blogs and subscribe to Akamai's Community to follow updates, articles, and presentations on the Edge DNS evolution.

 Explore Akamai's Diverse DNS Oriented Solutions

 If you find this blog useful, continue your exploration with the below references.
 Everything Akamai deploys leverages a common Intelligent Edge DNS platform.

-- Achieve domain stability and resilience with Akamai's Fast DNS service.
+- Achieve domain stability and resilience with Akamai's Edge DNS service.

 - Load balance your data centers, cloud deployments, and CDNs with Akamai's Cloud Based Global Server Load Balancing (GSLB) solution - Global Traffic Management.